ansys/pysherlock/doc/source/getting_started/installation.rst

 To use PySherlock, you must download and install both the ``ansys-api-sherlock`` and ``ansys-sherlock-core`` packages.
 By using ``pip``, ``ansys-api-sherlock`` is installed as part of ``ansys-sherlock-core``.
-Run the following to install it the publicly distributed version of the package.
+Run the following to install

+the publicly distributed version of the package.

 .. code::